-Recent changes in patent law – both nationally and internationally – have resulted in companies and individuals
+Recent changes in patent law – both nationally and internationally – have resulted in companies and individuals being

-and expensive challenges facing new and established inventors.
+expensive challenges facing new and established inventors.

 A provisional patent application provides the applicant with a much more streamlined process which can yield patent

 pending status for a period of one year upon submission.